greenelab/ccc/README.md

 ```

 CCC always returns a value between zero (no relationship) and one (perfect relationship).
+As we show in the manuscript, the distribution of CCC values is much more skewed than other coefficients like Pearson's or Spearman's.
+A comparison between these coefficients should account for that.

 You can also mix numerical and categorical data: